-- Stop the engine, remove ignition key, and disconnect the spark plug wires before raising the mower deck to service blades. - Raise the deck and secure it in the TILT-UP position.
-Refer to CLEANING the Grass Buildup in Mower Deck Housing in this section for deck raising instructions.
+- 1. Stop the engine, remove ignition key, and disconnect the spark plug wires before raising the mower deck to service blades. - Raise the deck and secure it in the TILT-UP position.
+Refer to Cleaning Grass Buildup in Mower Deck Housing on page 70 for deck raising instructions.